a-b-street/abstreet/docs/design.md

 ---> could store this in master Sim; after all, there will be some more permanentish stuff like agent/building/trip/owned car soon
 	- but soon need to bundle things together and pass less params everywhere
 - or stash in parking sim, transfer to driving, and back later

+Wait, length of car affects parking pretty critically.
+A bunch of things plumb around the precomputed front of the spot, used for drawing and for cars to line up their front in the sim.
+I think we need to plumb the true start of the spot and have a method to interpolate and pick the true front.